andrew10043/website/content/author/admin/_index.md

 +++

-I am an incoming research-track resident physician in the Department of Anesthesiology at Duke University School of Medicine.
+I am a resident physician-scientist in the Department of Anesthesiology at the Duke University School of Medicine.
 During my time in medical school at Duke University I received formal research training through the Duke Clinical Research Training Program.
 My primary interests include risk prediction and assessment of heterogeneity of treatment effects in the context of peri-operative organ injury and critical care.